You are located in service: KI:connect / RWTHgpt

 This page describes which additional features you can use while chatting.

 If you are using the RWTHgbt web interface for the first time, you can type a message into the input field (1) at the bottom of the screen to start your first chat.
+Please note: Pressing Enter sends your message.
+If you want to insert a line break within your prompt, use Shift+Enter instead.
 If you want to start a new chat while an existing chat is currently displayed, click on "New chat" (2) in the dark sidebar at the top left of the screen.
 The current chat will disappear and you will see an empty chat window again.

 Screenshot of the RWTHgpt user interface on which the “New chat” button is marked on the left and the input line is marked at the bottom center.

 Individual prompts can also be edited.
-To do this, hold your mouse cursor over a message you have written and select the edit icon at the bottom right of the message.
-When a prompt is edited, the response from RWTHgpt is also regenerated and adapted.
-The context of the previous messages is taken into account.
-This can be used to rephrase or change the question or to continue using the same chat after the global token limit has already been reached.
+Hover your mouse cursor over a message you have written and select the edit icon at the lower right corner of the message.
+When editing a prompt, a new response version is created.
+Previous response versions are retained.
+This creates a tree structure of independent response versions, between which you can navigate using the arrow icons.
+Each response version uses exclusively the context of its own branch; other versions are not taken into account.
+This can be used to rephrase or modify the question, or to continue using the same chat after the global token limit has already been reached.

 Screenshot of the RWTHgpt user interface on which the button for editing the message is marked at the bottom right within the sent message.